The Invariant Measures of some Infinite Interval Exchange Maps

 \subsection{Reinterpretation of invariant measures}

-Let $S$ be an infinite translation surface and let $V$ be a non-empty set of (possibly removable) singularities of $S$.
-Let $\bm \theta \in \Circ$ be a direction and $\F_{\bm \theta}$ be the oriented foliation by orbits of the straight line flow in direction $\bm \theta$.
-Let $\M_{\bm \theta}$ denote the set of all locally finite transverse measures for $\F_{\bm \theta}$ with no atoms supported on singular leaves.
+Let $S$ be an infinite translation surface constructed as a union of polygons as in Section \ref{sect:trans}, and let $V $ be the collection of all points in $S$ which are (identified) vertices of those polygons.
+Let $\bm \theta \in \Circ$ be a direction and $\hat \F_{\bm \theta}$ be the leaf space of orbits of the straight line flow in direction $\bm \theta$, with singular leaves split.
+Let $\M_{\bm \theta} $ denote the space of all locally finite transverse measures for $\hat \F_{\bm \theta}$.